 Biology students can apply to participate in the University-wide St Andrews Abroad programme.
 You may also have the opportunity to apply to participate in the School Abroad exchange programme.
 For information about study abroad options, please see the study abroad site.

 If English is not your first language, you will need to provide an English language test score to evidence your English language ability.
 Find out more about approved English language tests and scores for this course.

 The BSc in Ecology and Conservation is a four-year course run by the School of Biology.
 The programme begins with a broad foundation in biology and then progresses to ecology and evolution with options across a range of relevant topics.
 It incorporates substantial practical and field training, and development of quantitative skills.

 Alongside biology, in the first year of your studies you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.

 In third year, there is a shift from core, broad-themed modules to more specialised modules that allow students to prepare for their Honours degree.
 In fourth year, students continue specific research in their chosen area through student-led, inquiry-based learning.

 Centres of research within the School of Biology offer students the experience of working alongside experts and the opportunity to develop their own research in Honours years.

 These facilities include:

-- The Centre for Biological Diversity: has excellent facilities for ecological and evolutionary research on small animals (including birds, insects and fish) and on plants.
+- The Centre for Biological Diversity has excellent facilities for behavioural, ecological and evolutionary research on small animals (including birds, insects and fish) and on plants.